LOADING ...

 Do you see yourself as somebody rich

-Or that made the best of their own opportunities?
+Or somebody that the best of their own opportunities?

 A true in every sense of the word.
 I took nothin'

-I the opportunities, I worked at the most menial and degrading job
+I took the opportunities, I worked at the menial and degrading job

 To me hiring the person works my management company.

-I changed everything I realized my destiny in a matter of five
+I changed everything I realized my in a matter of five years

 You what I'm saying.